tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 * [jarvis_v2.py](Activities/02-Evr_Algo_Trading_Framework/Solved/jarvis_v2.py)

-Quickly discuss the following before proceeding onward to the walk through:
+Quickly discuss the following before proceeding onward to the walkthrough:

-* Now that students have completed their workflow design for their new algorithmic trading applications, it is now time to take what they've learned in the previous day and assemble the code together in a single framework/application.
+* Now that students have completed their workflow design for their new algorithmic trading applications, it is now time to take what they've learned in the previous day and assemble the code in a single framework/application.

-Open the Jupyter Notebook with the original source code to be ported and highlight the following points:
+Open the Jupyter Notebook with the source code to be ported and highlight the following points:

-* Jupyter naturally provides a method of chunking code into cells which can make the code more readable and reusable; in programming, a better practice is to chunk code together into functions.
+* Jupyter naturally provides a method of chunking code into cells, which can make the code more readable and reusable; in programming, a better practice is to chunk code together into functions.
 This provides a layer of abstraction that makes the code easier to modify and reuse.

 * Ask students what code cells might be good candidates for the different functions in the trading framework.